openstack-archive/solar/examples/openstack/README.md

-To deploy simple OpenStack env run
+Deploying simple OpenStack env.
+In this example `orchestration` engine is NOT used.

+You need to run it from main solar directory.
+To deploy run:

-`python example-puppet deploy`
+`python examples/openstack/example-puppet.py deploy`

 To clean nodes, run:

-`python example-puppet undeploy`
+`python examples/openstack/example-puppet undeploy`